What a Wet Basement Is and How to Deal With It

 - Regrade the landscaping to slope away from the house.

-- Install French Drains, either under the slab or around the house.
+Install French drains, either under the slab or around the house, along with a drain tile.

 - Attach a waterproofing membrane to the house.